software-tools-books/sd4ds/src/introduction/index.md

 whether we're talking about "the function itself" or "a call to the function with no parameters".
 {: .continue}

-We Unix shell commands like this:
+We show Unix shell commands like this:

 ```{: .sh}
 for filename in *.dat